InHack2018/inhack2018.github.io/_posts/0000-03-01-detailed-info.md

 #### What do I need to bring?

-Bring yourself, your laptop and anything else that you need to be productive.
-We will supply internet and a place to plug in.
-There will also be some food and drinks but don't be afraid to bring your own snacks.
+Yourself, your laptop and anything else that you need to be productive.
+Bring enough food to sustain you throughout the day.
+We will supply internet and a place to plug in as well as some light snacks and drinks.

 Don't forget your student card for admission.